-Standard Chartered Car Loan – Preferential Staff Interest Rate
+Standard Chartered Car Loan – Staff Interest Rate

-If you’re a Standard Chartered employee, you may apply for staff banking and enjoy a preferential staff interest rate of 2.58% p.a. for new car loans and 2.88% p.a. for used car loans.
+If you’re a Standard Chartered employee, you may apply for staff banking and enjoy 0.1% p.a. off the standard flat interest rates for both new and used cars.
 Find out more about Standard Chartered staff banking here.

 How much will my monthly instalments be?

 The Standard Chartered car loan calculator allows you to calculate the monthly payments you’ll need to make if you take up a car loan.
 Simply indicate the car type, enter the required loan amount, loan term and click “Calculate”.
 Remember to always consider if you’ll be financially comfortable paying the projected monthly instalments while still meeting your basic needs before committing to a car purchase.

 In Singapore, the market practice for auto financing is to charge what is known as a “flat” or “applied” interest rate, and your monthly payments will remain fixed throughout your loan term.

 Here is an example of a flat interest rate calculation: